 The PYP is offered for ages 3 to 12 and prepares students to become active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.

-Download Corbett Prep's Programmes of Inquiry
+View Corbett Prep's Programmes of Inquiry

 All IB programmes require students to complete a culminating project, which for the Primary Years Programme (PYP) is the Exhibition.
 The PYP Exhibition allows Corbett Prep fifth-grade students to demonstrate how they have developed and applied their knowledge, conceptual understandings, skills, and learner profile attributes.
-Students demonstrate their understanding of an issue or opportunity they have chosen to explore.
-Students work independently and collaboratively with their peers.

 The Exhibition is a powerful demonstration of student agency, as well as the agency of the community that has nurtured them through their years in the PYP.
 The learning community participates in the Exhibition and supports and celebrates the development of internationally minded students who wish to make a positive difference in their lives and the lives of others.